dbarneche/fishGrowth/README.md

 This repository contains code and data needed to reproduce the article:

-**Barneche DR, Allen AP** (in press) The energetics of fish growth and how it constrains food-web trophic structure. *Ecology Letters*. doi: 10.1111/ele.12947.
+**Barneche DR, Allen AP** The energetics of fish growth and how it constrains food-web trophic structure. *Ecology Letters*. doi: 10.1111/ele.12947.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1194499.svg)](https://doi.org/10.5281/zenodo.1194499)